 Ride in the first subway car or the middle car with the conductor.

 The first few cars of the train tend to be the most crowded.
 If you’re traveling after midnight, try and ride in the first car (adjacent to the train operator) or the middle car, (where the conductor rides) and not the rear cars, since they probably have fewer riders.

 Bad energy?
 Empty subway car?
 Change cars or get off.

 If you choose a car with a bad energy (people are bickering, an insane person is screaming, there are few people riding in the car, an odd individual is staring directly at you and only you), or everyone has exited leaving the car empty, move to the next car if you feel comfortable doing so, or get off the train.

 This point applies to walking the streets and taking the subway but always try and appear as if you know where you’re going and have an agenda.
 Criminals tend to take advantage of those who look lost or insecure.

 I always wear headphones when I ride public transit alone, but in late-night hours, I keep the music volume lower, so I’m a little more aware of my surroundings.

 Avoid the bewitching hours.

-I am a firm believer that nothing good happens when you’re out galavanting between the hours of 2 a.m. and 5 a.m. –– anywhere.
+I am a firm believer that nothing good happens when you’re out galavanting between the hours of 2 a.m. and 5 a.m. – anywhere.
 Of course, there will be those rare occasions when you have a late-night event or weekend party, and holidays like New Year’s Eve warrant later hours.
-If you work in the medical field or the hospitality industry, you might have to be out late or overnight and be traveling at odd hours too.
+If you work in the medical field or the hospitality industry, you may have to be out late or overnight and be traveling at odd hours too.
 But if you are female and find yourself out in the city alone at 3 a.m. for whatever reason, be smart and be safe.
 And try, if you can, to plan ahead as often as possible.

 Above all, remember –– safety is in numbers.